Exchanging money in Barcelona can be a bit like choosing what to eat at your local Chinese buffet.

 Many banks will charge you an extra one-time fee to withdraw money from an ATM.
 Many times the fee is $5.

-Now, before you send an irate email to your bank about their ridiculous charges, remember this — the sum of fees your bank charges will be much lower that the fees a money exchange store will charge and will be much lower than the fee a Spanish bank would charge to convert your American cash into European cash.
+Now, before you send an irate email to your bank about their ridiculous charges, remember this — the sum of fees your bank charges will be much lower than the fee a Spanish bank would charge to convert your American cash into European cash.

 Make sure you call your bank before you leave to let them know you’ll be traveling abroad.
 Have your itinerary nearby so you can let them know which countries you’ll be exploring and on what dates.